MicrosoftDocs/dynamics-365-intelligent-order-management/topics/set-up-inventory-visibility.md

 		]
       }
 ```
+-->

-  - Feedtype can be **Overwrite** for one time update.
-It can also be **Incremental** (adds Quantities to existing Inventory Visibility data).
+    1. For **Feedtype**, set the value to **Overwrite** for a one-time update.
+It can also be **Incremental** (which adds quantities to existing Inventory Visibility data).<!--Where is this done?-->

 ![AZBlob.](media/AzBlob.png)

-7.  **For Inventory Visibility Dataverse (current environment) connection, follow below steps**.

-- Select **Create**.This should automatically connect based on your system connections setup.
+7. To set up the Inventory Visibility Dataverse (current environment) connection, select **Create**.
+This should automatically connect based on your system connections setup.

-8. Click on **Next**.
+8. Select **Next**.
-9. On the **Parameters** section, set the following mandatory parameters:
+9. In the **Parameters** section, set the following mandatory parameters:

-    - **Inventory Visibility Error File Drop Location** – Specify the path of the location where the inventory error log should be saved if you are using inventory upload through blob.
+    1. **Inventory Visibility Error File Drop Location** – Specify the path of the location where the inventory error log should be saved if you are using inventory upload through blob storage.
-    - **Inventory Visibility File Drop Location** – Specify the path in Blob Storage where the Inventory Visibility file should be saved so that it can be read by and uploaded to the Inventory Visibility service.
+    1. **Inventory Visibility File Drop Location** – Specify the path in blob storage where the Inventory Visibility file should be saved so that it can be read by and uploaded to the Inventory Visibility service.
-    - **Inventory Visibility Organization ID** – Specify the Intelligent Order Management organization ID.
+    1. **Inventory Visibility Organization ID** – Specify the Intelligent Order Management organization ID.

-10. Review the **Transformations** and click **Next**.
+10. Review the **Transformations** and then select **Next**.
-11. Review the **Connections** , click on **Activate**.
+11. Review the **Connections** , and then select **Activate**.
-12. Click **Next** and **Review and Finish**.
+12. Select **Next**, and then select **Review and Finish**.

 ## Out-of-box capabilities